dolphinkiss/cookiecutter-django-aws-eb/{{cookiecutter.project_name}}/README.md

 ### eb local

 If you have docker installed, you can run the container locally.
 The DJANGO_ALLOWED_HOSTS setting in eb local mode refers to the IP address of the host machine, or in case of OSX the virtual machines shared IP.
+DJANGO_DATABASE_URL is also required.
+See https://github.com/kennethreitz/dj-database-url#url-schema for supported formats.

 ```
 # eb init
-# eb local setenv "DJANGO_SETTINGS_MODULE={{ cookiecutter.project_name }}.settings.docker_local"
+# eb local setenv "DJANGO_SETTINGS_MODULE={{ cookiecutter.project_name }}.settings.docker"
 # eb local setenv "DJANGO_ALLOWED_HOSTS=192.168.99.100"
+# eb local setenv "DJANGO_DATABASE_URL=sqlite:////app/sqlite.db"
 # eb local run
 ```